agilesingapore/2014/index.md

 layout: default
 title: Agile Singapore 2014 Conference

-dates: 13th - 15th August at Marina Bay Sands
+dates: 12th - 14th November at Marina Bay Sands
 ready: While we are getting ready for this year's conference, read on to see how last year's went...

 lastyear: Last year over 400 people gathered at Marina Bay Sand for 2 days to Learn, Share, Make friends at the inaugural Agile Conference in Singapore.